-Mei Ling Lo is the Mathematics/Computer Science Librarian and Science Collection Assessment Specialist at Rutgers Libraries.
-She is also the interim liaison for Business School at New Brunswick/Piscataway Campus.
+Mei Ling Lo serves as the Mathematics/Computer Science Librarian and Science Collection Assessment Specialist at Rutgers Libraries.
 She is responsible for collection development at the Math/Physics Library and the Library of Science and Medicine.
 She also participates in chat reference and provides library instructions to Rutgers students.
 Her research interests are in the area of analyzing citation metrics and maximizing research impact.
 She is also interested in using technologies to help students achieve greater learning outcomes.
 She was the recipient of the New Jersey Libraries Association Technology Innovation Award.
 She received her M.L.I.S. from Columbia University in the City of New York.

 - De Fino, M., & Lo, M. L. (2011).
 New Roads for Patron-Driven E-Books: Collection Development and Technical Services Implications of a Patron-Driven Acquisitions Pilot at Rutgers.
 Journal of Electronic Resources Librarianship, 23(4), 327–338. doi:10.1080/1941126X.2011.627043 http://www.tandfonline.com/doi/pdf/10.1080/1941126X.2011.627043 or http://dx.doi.org/doi:10.7282/T3Q52MZ3